Skip to main content

 How telehealth mold toxicity treatment works

 Step 1: Intake and evaluation.
 You fill out a symptom questionnaire and exposure history.
 A provider who specializes in mold-related illness reviews your case over video.
+That provider is a full-time certified nurse practitioner working under the clinical direction of Dr. Scott McMahon, who has personally treated roughly 2,000 patients in this specialty (more on who actually treats you at MoldCo).
 This isn't a 15-minute PCP visit that brushes off your concerns.
 It's a focused evaluation by someone who knows what mold exposure symptoms actually look like.

 Step 2: Begin treatment.
 Your provider prescribes colesevelam (off-label) as a biotoxin binder.
 Medications ship directly to your door.
 You'll have ongoing access through messaging and scheduled follow-ups to monitor response, adjust dosing, and manage any intensification reactions.